miguebarbell/Anonymizer/README.md

 This is a command line script with the capability of apply a filter to the faces in a picture.
 Automatically deliver the image with the time when was processed.
+The script convert the image to a 1200 width pixels, so can compute in a better way and don't crash your resources.
+So if you need the picture bigger than that, consider will be resized from that, but you can change this value in the script in the parameter PROCESS_WIDTH.

 ####Libraries: